pattonsgirl/CEG3120/Projects/Project0/README.md

 Provide basic how-to-use guides.
 This should be short and sweet so that you can refer to it as a quick guide.

-- SSH authentication to repositories
+- Setting up SSH authentication to GitHub repositories
-- SSH authentication to an AWS instance
+- Setting up SSH authentication and using SSH to connect to an AWS instance
 - Using the `config` file in the `.ssh` folder

 ## Submission